ciceklab/DeepND/README.md

 v1cgpumask = [4,4,4,4,4,5,5,5,5,5,5,5,5]
 shagpumask = [6,6,6,6,6,6,7,7,7,7,7,7,7]
 ```
+2. Obtain the full set of (52) gene coexpression networks used in the study from the following link and put these into a folder named "Data" which resides in the same directory as main.py.

-2. Run the following terminal command:
+3. Run the following terminal command:
 ```
 python main.py
 ```

-3. The output will be written to MultiExp01 folder which contains:
+4. The output will be written to MultiExp01 folder which contains:
     - Saved models for each training as ".pth" files
     - Prediction results for first disorder (ASD), and the second (ID) in separate .txt files
     - Experimental stats (mean, stdev and median of performance metrics, runtime etc.) in runreport.txt file